deltachat/deltachat-pages/en/help.md

   or tap the **invite link** you got from the channel owner.

 That's all!
-You will now receive all new messages from the channel owner and up to 10 older ones.
+You will receive a few of the messages from the channel history and, from that point on, all new messages from the channel.

 As all of Delta Chat, also Channels are private and decentralized, there is no public discovery.